DouglasFireDept/Constitution/6-article.md

 ### Section 8: Training Officer

 The training officer is responsible for updating the training of current fire fighters and for training new fire fighters.
 Maintaining accurate training records shall be the responsibility of the training officer.
 The training officer is responsible for providing and schedule all training events.
-The New Member Training Program shall be developed, maintained, and overseen by the training officer.
+The New Member Training Program and Equipment Orientation Program shall be developed, maintained, and overseen by the training officer.
 The training officer may appoint an assistant.
 The Training Officer shall be Fire Fighter I certified.

 ### Section 9: Executive Committee